abir14016/hardware-zone-client-public/README.md

 - Mongodb
 - Stripe payment system

+## About This Project

+- It’s a complete website with backend integration(node.js) for a hardware/tools manufacture company.
+- There is a different dashboard for user and admin.
+- Payment method implemented with stripe
+- 2 ways of login (authentication) system

 ## Purpuse of this project

 - To build a great application for a tools manufacturar company